DigitalSlideArchive/digital_slide_archive/docs/documentation/index.md

 # Banner Content
 # =================================
-title: DSA / HistomicsTK Documentation
+title: Documentation & Examples
+subtitle: Checkout some of the amazing things you can do using our platform.

+hero_image: assets/img/dsa_hero.jpg

 ---